OverdueJesse/Ion/README.md

 # Ion

-A rusty scripting language built on Rust.
+A scripting language built on Rust.